 1. University Placements and Internships

-For instance, the University of Sydney allows students to complete such additional programs by completing projects or periods of work related to their area of study.
-These areas of study include Business, Arts & Social Sciences, Law, Medicine & Health, and Science.
+For instance, the University of Sydney explains that, depending on the degree, students may have the opportunity to complete additional programs that involve a project or a period of work in a workplace related to their area of study.
+These opportunities may be optional, vary in duration and requirements, and are offered across areas such as Arts and Social Sciences, Business, Law, Medicine and Health, and Science.

 2. Part-Time Work Opportunities